-As a Fulbright Scholar, Parasidis researched legal and ethical issues related to medical informed consent policies and practices in Greece.
-His book project with Oxford earned him the Junior Scholars in Bioethics Award, and the American Society of Law, Medicine and Ethics selected him as a Health Law Scholar.
-Prior to joining the Ohio State faculty, he was a professor at the Center for Health Law Studies at Saint Louis University, where he earned the Thompson Coburn Faculty Scholarship Award and the SEALS Call for Papers Award.
-While in Missouri, Parasidis was an appointed member of the Law & Policy Workgroup of Missouri Health Connection, the entity responsible for creating Missouri’s health information exchange.
+Professor Parasidis serves as a law and bioethics consultant to the U.S. Air Force.
+In 2019 he was appointed to a National Institutes of Health research ethics committee that examines complex and emerging issues in clinical data science and data sharing.
+The Greenwall Foundation awarded Professor Parasidis a Faculty Scholar in Bioethics fellowship for 2014-2017.
+As a Fulbright Scholar, Professor Parasidis researched legal and ethical issues related to medical informed consent policies and practices in Greece.
+Prior to joining the Ohio State faculty, he was a professor at the Center for Health Law Studies at Saint Louis University.
+While in Missouri, he was an appointed member of the Law & Policy Workgroup of Missouri Health Connection, the entity responsible for creating Missouri’s health information exchange.

-In addition to his scholarly work and public service, Parasidis served as an Assistant Attorney General for the State of New York, under Eliot Spitzer and Andrew Cuomo, where he was lead counsel for more than 300 cases in state and federal courts at both the trial and appellate levels.
-Parasidis was an associate in the litigation group of Jones Day and a senior associate in the intellectual property group of Dickstein Shapiro.
-Parasidis has counseled biotechnology companies on corporate and intellectual property matters, is a co-founder of a biotechnology startup company, and is a co-inventor on a patent application related to health information technology and comparative effectiveness research.
+In addition to his scholarly work and public service, Professor Parasidis served as an Assistant Attorney General for the State of New York, under Eliot Spitzer and Andrew Cuomo, where he handled hundreds of cases in state and federal courts at both the trial and appellate levels.
+He was an associate in the Litigation group of Jones Day and a senior associate in the Intellectual Property group of Dickstein Shapiro.
+Professor Parasidis counsels start-up companies on corporate and intellectual property matters, co-founded a health informatics start-up company, and is a co-inventor on a patent application related to health information technology.